Antonio Liberti

-Antonio Vespucio Liberti ([anˈtonjo βeˈspusjo liˈβeɾti]; 1900–1978) was a former chairman of Club Atlético River Plate.
+Antonio Vespucio Liberti ([anˈtonjo βeˈspusjo liˈβeɾti]; 1900 – 28 November 1978) was a chairman of Club Atlético River Plate.
 He presided the club four times, becoming the president who was most often in charge of the club, with 20 non-consecutive years in office.

 During his periods in charge, River Plate won six titles, three Primera División, one Copa Ibarguren and two Copa Aldao.
 Liberti carried out bold efforts that contributed to the institutional and sporting greatness of the club.
 Under his mandate the Estadio Monumental was built, which is currently named after him.

 Biography

 The son of Genoese immigrants, Liberti held the chairmanship multiple times: initially from 1933–35, in 1939, 1943–52, 1960–64, and finally, 1966-69.
 The golden era of River Plate is widely attributed to his management, though he also came under criticism for the large sums he devoted towards acquiring foreign players in what in some cases turned out as poor investments.
 Some of those players were Carlos Peucelle and Bernabé Ferreyra, for whom the club paid m$n 35,000, a huge amount of money for those times.

-Liberti's most lasting achievement was arguably his persuading the River Plate directors to purchase a then flood-prone, 84,000 m² (900,000 ft²) lot near the northern end of Buenos Aires' Belgrano neighborhood for the development of a new stadium and other club facilities.
+Liberti's most lasting achievement was arguably his persuading the River Plate directors to purchase a then flood-prone, 84,000 m2 (900,000 ft2) lot near the northern end of Buenos Aires' Belgrano neighborhood for the development of a new stadium and other club facilities.
 Approved in October 1934, and over the objections of many fans and observers, the transaction included land donated by the city, and led to the construction of El Monumental, between 1935 and 1938.

 Under Liberti's presidency the club left behind the traditional striped tricolor jersey worn during the 1910s and 1920s, returning to the traditional white with a red band shirt in 1932, the same day that Bernabé Ferreyra debuted in the senior team v Chacarita Juniors.
 Liberti himself gave the players their shirts before the match.

 After resigning from his post in 1952, Liberti moved to Italy, the land of his ancestors.

-Argentine governement gave him a charge as honorary consul in Genoa.
+Argentine government gave him a charge as honorary consul in Genoa.